Fifth wheels look fascinating and grab the attention of many campers. However, there are some differences between them and your average RV.

 You can also factor your fifth wheel’s extra storage capacity into having a toy hauler.

-Toy haulers are the campers that have a garage in them.
-It allows you to cart around another off-roading vehicle or a small UTV in the back of your trailers.
+Toy haulers are campers with garages.
+They allow you to transport another off-roading vehicle or a small UTV in the back of your trailers.

 Cost Reduced: Maintain One Vehicle Only